home-assistant/home-assistant.io/source/_docs/configuration/devices.markdown

 - [IoT class](/blog/2016/02/12/classifying-the-internet-of-things): Classifier for the device's behavior.
 - [Quality scale](/docs/quality_scale/): Representation of the integration's quality.

-Integrations that are automatically discovered, added and configured via the UI typically don't need an extra entry in the `configuration.yaml` file.
+Integrations that are automatically discovered, or manually added and configured via the UI, typically don't need an extra entry in the `configuration.yaml` file.
 Required parameters are directly entered during setup in the UI.
+However, please be aware that some UI integrations still might need additional configuration in the `configuration.yaml` file.
+These cases are explained in the respective integration documentation.

-Note, that once configured, it is standard behavior that configuration paramters of integrations cannot be changed anymore.
-To change the paramters, delete the integration from the UI, let the system discover it again or add it manually back.
+Note, that for integrations configured in the UI, it is standard behavior that configuration parameters cannot be changed anymore.
+If the integration doesn't offer an UI option for change, delete the integration from the UI, let the system discover it again or add it back manually.

-Entites of integrations without an UI configuration usually need their own entry in the `configuration.yaml` file.
+Entities of integrations without an UI configuration usually need their own entry in the `configuration.yaml` file.
 There are two styles for multiple entries:

 ## Style 1: Collect every entity under the "parent"